 Near Vision Conductive Keratoplasty (CK)

-NearVision CK – Conductive Keratoplasty is a non-invasive technique for people with presbyopia (difficulty reading at near after 40 years old) that induces a bifocal effect and slight myopia in the patient’s non-dominant eye to help improve vision at near.
+NearVision CK – Conductive Keratoplasty is a non-invasive LASIK alternative for people with presbyopia (difficulty reading at near after 40 years old) that induces a bifocal effect and slight myopia in the patient’s non-dominant eye to help improve vision at near.
 NearVision CK is a surface procedure which which does not involve corneal incisions but rather uses controlled radio waves to gently reshape the curvature of the cornea to improve near vision.
 A radiofrequency probe is used to apply 8 to 16 spots to the corneal surface away from the center of vision thus giving NearVision CK one of the highest safety profiles among all refractive eye procedures.
 In the FDA clinical trials, well over 90% of patients could function without glasses for both near and distance tasks with both eyes open with no sight threatening complications whatsoever.